homebridge/docker-homebridge/README.md

 # Docker Homebridge

-This Alpine Linux based Docker image allows you to run [Nfarina's](https://github.com/nfarina) [Homebridge](https://github.com/nfarina/homebridge) on your home network which emulates the iOS HomeKit API.
+This Alpine/Debian Linux based Docker image allows you to run [Nfarina's](https://github.com/nfarina) [Homebridge](https://github.com/nfarina/homebridge) on your home network which emulates the iOS HomeKit API.

 ## Guides